Uclusion/uclusion-blog/_posts/2023-11-14-new-founder-complications.md

 ## How do we work together?
-Barely under the surface of the [remote work debate]({{ site.baseurl }}/agile/startup/2021/11/02/useless-5.html) lurks the cap table trust issue writ large.
+Barely under the surface of the [remote work debate]({{ site.baseurl }}/agile/startup/2021/11/02/useless-5.html) lurks the cap table issue writ large.
 We want to work *with* others not for them.

 Ironically the way in which we work together has become much, much more important than any one product contribution.
 This is especially true in tech which is nearly 8% of the workforce and growing.